robbytables/TikTok-Comment-Scraper/README.md

 ## Overview

 This script enables researchers to systematically collect comments and their associated replies from TikTok videos.
-It was developed specifically for academic research in areas such as human-computer interaction, social media studies, digital anthropology, and computational social science.
+It was developed specifically for academic research in areas such as human-computer interaction, social media studies, digital anthropology, and computational social science. **NOTE** You'll need some basic understanding of how to run Python scripts to install and run this software.
+If it behave well, great.
+Otherwise, you might need some level of Python coding abilities to troubleshoot or understand what's going on.

 ## Features